Aulac toll proposal / New Brunswick border impact

 Will my response be made public?

 Responses may be reviewed by Elizabeth Smith-McCrossin and her team.
-Your contact details are not for public release, and quotations should only be used if you opt in.
+Your contact details are not for public release.
+Nothing you write is quoted publicly unless you opt in — and if you do, only your first name and community may be used (for example, “Janet, Amherst”).

 Why ask about trips and spending?